Written by Joe Menosky, Ronald D. Moore, Brannon Braga, and Rene Echevarria

 The Enterprise is surveying proto-stars when Starfleet Archaeology Professor Galen (portrayed by Norman Lloyd) comes on board with a mysterious artifact which he presents to Captain Picard (Patrick Stewart).
 It’s been established to this point that Picard has a deep interest in archaeology, and the arrival of this artifact and the professor piques his interest.
 Professor Galen invites Picard to come with him on his quest.
 Picard refuses, citing his duties on the Enterprise.
 Professor Galen leaves the ship in a huff.

-Once the DNA is loaded into Picard’s tricorder, it triggers a humanoid image which tells of an ancient civilization which seeded the oceans of many worlds with it’s own basic DNA – conveniently explaining why so many of the aliens on Star Trek are bipedal humanoids.
+Once the DNA is loaded into Picard’s tricorder, it triggers a humanoid image that tells of an ancient civilization that seeded the oceans of many worlds with its own basic DNA – conveniently explaining why so many of the aliens on Star Trek are bipedal humanoids.

 The continuity also comes in a bit with the rest of the Enterprise crew.
 Although mostly supporting roles here, the crew does tentatively attempt to call him on his quest to learn why his mentor died as he pushes aside their current mission to piece together the puzzle left behind.
 They are soundly rebuffed, which gives more credence to the crew’s response in Star Trek: First Contact where the guest star, who has never been in a situation like that with the Captain, is the only one who will keep pushing to get through to him.

 One other thing that struck me, although it’s believed that the aliens who “seeded” the galaxy are supposed to be a race known as the Preservers, they look incredibly like the Founders – the race of shape-shifters like Constable Odo in Star Trek: Deep Space Nine.
 This was something that a casual fan watching with me immediately picked up on, and this may cause some confusion among viewers of the series.